INTO-CPS-Association/plant-controller/pt/dedicated_sensors/README.md

 The demo setup has been updated to include four Adafruit I2C soil sensors, two temperature and humidity sensors - SH40 and SHT45;
 and light sensor (BH1750).
-The sensors are connected to Adafruit 8-ch multiplexer as follows:
+The sensors are connected to Adafruit
+8-ch multiplexer (PCA9548A).

 The PCA9548A is connected to I2C pins of RPi 5 using Stemma QT connector.

 The pins are: